 Box 10.
 Other

-Enter any other item you wish to report to the payer, such as real estate taxes, insurance paid from escrow, or if you are a collection agent, the name of the person for whom you collected the interest.
-You do not have to report to the IRS any information provided in this box.
+Enter any other item you wish to report to the payer, such as real estate taxes, insurance paid from escrow, or, if you are a collection agent, the name of the person for whom you collected the interest.